Lisbon Experience Photography Workshop

 Why Lisbon?

 Lisbon is one of Europe’s most rewarding cities for street and documentary photography.
-The light is constantly shifting — soft in the morning, sharp at noon, golden at the end of the day.
+The light is constantly shifting, soft in the morning, sharp at noon, and golden at the end of the day.
 The neighbourhoods each carry their own visual language: Alfama’s narrow alleys, Mouraria’s multicultural energy, Baixa’s geometric order, Cais do Sodré’s movement, and the riverfront’s open, reflective spaces.

 Lisbon is not about spectacle.
 It is about atmosphere, gesture, routine and the quiet complexity of everyday life.
 Working here is an exercise in precision, patience and sensitivity.